These are the best Cyber Monday deals we've found

 Note: For reasons unknown, this deal won't appear on mobile devices; for now you must use a desktop browser to access it.
 Read our Amazon Echo Show 5 review.

-For Cyber Monday only, customers in the US and Puerto Rico can save $10 on the first year, with an annual subscription that goes for $59.99 rather than $69.99.
-Next year: Back to the regular price.
+For Cyber Monday only, customers in the US and Puerto Rico can save $10 on the first year, with an annual subscription that goes for $60 rather than $70.
+Next year: back to the regular price.
+Read more about Disney Plus.

+Here are all the other Arcade1Up cabinets that are also on sale.

 One of the best travel speakers is now available at its best price ever.
 The little Clip 3 is fully waterproof, has a rechargeable battery, sounds great for its size -- and is available in about a dozen cool colors.
 At this price, it's a steal.
 Read our JBL Clip 3 review.